bgroenks96/2DX-GL/README.txt

-﻿The 2DX Project - Open Source Java 2D Graphics Library
+##The 2DX Project - Open Source Java 2D Graphics Library

-2DX-GL (Advanced 2-dimensional Graphics Library)
+**2DX-GL (Advanced 2-dimensional Graphics Library)**
     Extends the Java2D (AWT/Swing) API by adding more high-level functionality for rendering 2D geometry, UIs, effects, animations and physics.
 Also aims to provide utility methods for geometric math and general functionality.

-Snapdragon2D
+**Snapdragon2D**
    A 2D Java game engine built on 2DX-GL.
 Snapdragon2D utilizes and extends the 2DX-GL API by re-applying its functionality and providing its own infrastructure for game development.
 Snapdragon2D aims to squeeze the best quality and performance through manipulation of the Java standard libraries.
 **N.B.** Has absolutely no connection to or affiliation with the Qualcomm Snapdragon(tm) mobile processor family.

 Notable features:
 -Fast, efficient, high level rendering engines (separate Java2D and OpenGL frameworks) -99% cross-platform with expandable native library system